 In Missouri, Planned Parenthood provides more than 7,000 Medicaid patients annually with preventive care like birth control, cancer screenings, annual exams, and STI testing and treatment.

-A recent study of Texas, which chose to eliminate its Medicaid family planning program so it could exclude Planned Parenthood, shows that birth control usage fell, while births from unintended pregnancies increased.
+A recent study of Texas, which chose to eliminate its Medicaid family planning program so it could exclude Planned Parenthood, shows birth control usage fell, while births from unintended pregnancies increased.

 Planned Parenthood in Missouri is a qualified Medicaid provider and is currently serving patients with Medicaid.
 Planned Parenthood’s promise: “These doors stay open.”